umbraprior/SPT.Docker/README.md

 8. ... wait a few seconds, then you can connect to `http://YOUR_IP:6969`

 ## Bugs and Issues
+> [!NOTE]
+> Unraid seems to build the server in a separate, unlabeled image.
+This will use ~10G of Docker vDisk and will not be automatically removed.
+Remove the unlabeled image after first run.

 Let me know if there are any.
 Feel free to submit a PR.